HYPHENATE/EditableRelatedList/README.md

 # Editable Related List

 This simple LWC (Lightning Web Component) can be loaded onto any object and display a related datatable with editable fields.
-All controlled via Custom Meta Data.
+All controlled via Custom Meta Data and the 'Edit Page' Lightning Page Builder.

 ## Verion Control

 ### 1.0 - Initial release
-TODO - Include details of what is in this release
+ - Support for both Standard and Custom Objects
+ - User defined Related List Label
+ - Picklist for selection of Relatd List Icon
+ - Ability to define field Visibility within the Datatable
+ - Ability to define if a field is Editible
+ - Define the order fields are displayed within the Datatable

+### 1.1 - Initial release
+ - Support for both Standard and Custom Objects
+ - User defined Related List Label
+ - Picklist for selection of Relatd List Icon
+ - Ability to define field Visibility within the Datatable
+ - Ability to define if a field is Editible
+ - Define the order fields are displayed within the Datatable

 ## Part 1: Installation